-28 Aug Am I Ready to Downsize?
-4 Questions to Ask
+28 Dec Am I Ready to Downsize?
+5 Important Questions to Ask

 How much money will downsizing save me?

 Saving money is one of the primary reasons to downsize.
-Unused space doesn’t sit there free of charge, we actually spend money on all the space in our home.
+This post is a part of my Plan, Prepare, and Profit series.
+This post can help you decide if downsizing is the right plan for you.
+Unused space doesn’t sit there free of charge and we actually spend money on all the space in our home.
 The costs include routine items such as property taxes, heating, cooling, plus cleaning!
 Additional costs are incurred based on the size of your home for maintenance and updates such as painting, mowing, snow removal, duct cleaning, window cleaning, roofing, and carpet cleaning.
-Lastly, a home you are downsizing from often has older mechanical systems & appliances, which will require replacement in the near future.
+Lastly, a home you are downsizing from often has older mechanical systems & appliances.
+These will require replacement in the near future.

 How will downsizing benefit my retirement?

-This is a very important questions and needs to be asked whether you are retired, heading towards retirement, or just planning in advance.
-Retirement usually means living on a fixed income, unexpected home repairs, escalating taxes or other unplanned expenses are sincere hardships in retirement.
+This is a very important question.
+It needs to be asked whether you are retired, heading towards retirement, or just planning in advance.
+Retirement usually means living on a fixed income, unexpected home repairs, escalating taxes or other unplanned expenses.
+All of these are sincere hardships in retirement.
 I would advise talking to your financial planner about how your real estate fits into your retirement planning.
-We often assume that downsizing will result in less expenses for housing, however that is not always the case.
+We often assume that downsizing will result in fewer expenses for housing.
+However, that is not always the case.